CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 + [Optimize your cost with Azure Blob Storage](https://learn.microsoft.com/training/modules/optimize-your-cost-azure-blob-storage/).
 Learn how to optimize your cost with Azure Blob Storage.
 + [Control access to Azure Storage with shared access signatures](https://learn.microsoft.com/training/modules/control-access-to-azure-storage-with-sas/).
 Grant access to data stored in your Azure Storage accounts securely by using shared access signatures.

-### Review
-In this lab, you have completed:
-- Create and configure a storage account.
-- Create and configure secure blob storage.
-- Create and configure secure Azure file storage.

 ### You have successfully completed the lab